euske/nn1/README.md

  * Choose the initial weight distribution wisely.
  * Feed the same data multiple times in a random order.
  * Memorize past outputs/errors for RNN.

+### What I further learned...

+In addition to the usual ML tips (more data is better, balanced data is better, data prep. matters, etc.),
+I learned the following when you design your own NN model:

+ * Encoding/decoding matters.
+ * Loss function is super important.
+It can make or break the whole project.
+ * Learning rate / scheduler is also important.
+   (But today it's getting easier with Adam, etc.)